Tomb Raider II (1997) similar games & best alternatives

 -4

-"Focus is on personal progression and exploration without competitive multiplayer or leaderboards."
+"Focus is on solo exploration and personal progression without multiplayer or leaderboard competition."

 "Focus is on solo exploration and personal challenge without multiplayer or leaderboards."